The Ronald Reagan Myth

 enhanced by what they saw happening in the 'outer empire' and

-the 'inner empire'.
-In truth, a democratized Soviet Union was
+'inner empire'.
+In truth, a democratized Soviet Union was incompatible

-incompatible with denial of the Baltic states' independence for,
+with denial of the Baltic states' independence for, to the extent

-to the extent that those Soviet republics became democratic,
+that those Soviet republics became democratic, their opposition

-their opposition to remaining in a political entity whose centre
+to remaining in a political entity whose centre was Moscow would

-to disappear in this particular way.
-Before liberalization and
+disappear in this particular way.
+Before liberalization and democratization

-democratization from above, only a handful of dissidents dared
+from above, only a handful of dissidents dared voice their grievances

-voice their grievances and demands in public.
-A different leader
+and demands in public.
+A different leader from Gorbachev might

 'Fifteen new states stood where one mighty